DennisSonntag/fieldScheduler/README.md

 -   Manual override for everything

--   Move calculations for servers side
 -   Reschedule n dates prior eg. last 3 weeks
--   Expose number of refs input to user
 -   Add option for a school to have no field
     -   If a school has no field and no alt field they can only play on other teams fieldsaka away games only
 -   Enter school as CSSD or CBE